What is Investors in Families?

 - A newsletter with up to date information on working with families to improve educational outcomes

-This annual membership fee includes all the costs of the accreditation or re-accreditation, which takes place every three years, plus all of the other benefits of membership.
+This membership fee includes all the costs of the accreditation or re-accreditation, which take place every three years, plus all of the other benefits of membership.